Wood technology links

 The TTF is a membership organisation which promotes softwoods, hardwoods and wood panel products.
 For non-members there are numerous lively links to information on timber including an image library and statistical publications on timber.
 There are product and membership search engines and access to the latest news and information.
 Members have access to a wide range of services including environmental support, market information, purchasing guidance, health and safety and financial information.
 The TTF has an area structure covering England, Scotland and Wales and links are provided to these regions.

-The Timber Research and Development Association has existed for over 70 years and is a centre of excellence for the specification and end use of timber and wood-based products.
-In the last few years TRADA have adopted a very liberal attitude to the dissemination of information and free registration allows access to a very comprehensive and professional website.
+The Timber Research and Development Association has existed for over 70 years, and is a membership organisation.
+In the last few years TRADA has adopted a very liberal attitude to the dissemination of information and free registration allows access to a very comprehensive and professional website.
 There is a wealth of information on topics including technical issues, Eurocodes and regulations together with access to case studies, a bookshop, training, a directory of suppliers, commercial services and events.
-Latest developments, such as cross-laminated timber, are explained.

 Trussed Rafter Association (TRA)